Performing a Reaction-Path Potential Energy Surface (PES) Study

 import qrunch as qc

-import qrunch as qc loads the public, stable API.
-For most users this is the only import needed, and the one guaranteed to remain stable across versions.
+The public and stable Kvantify Qrunch API is loaded as import qrunch as qc.
+For most users this is the only import needed, and the one guaranteed to remain stable across minor versions.

 def methanol_with_stretched_bond(new_distance: float) -> list[Atom]: